From My Kitchen to Yours, With Love

 Conclusion

 These Cadbury Egg Protein Balls balance indulgence and nutrition in a way that actually feels sensible.
 Try them when you want a quick snack that tastes like a treat but fuels your day.
-If you enjoyed this twist on protein bites, you might like the viral inspiration from Cadbury Mini Egg Protein Balls (Viral Recipe) – Eating Bird Food for another variation.
 Drop a comment below, tell me how you customize yours, and please leave a rating if you try the recipe.

 Cadbury Egg Protein Balls